-- HSS-1 Homeownership Assist low- and moderate-income households who wish to become homeowners by providing down payment assistance, closing cost assistance, and providing housing counseling training. - HSS-2 Owner-occupied Housing Rehabilitation Provide financial assistance to low- and moderate-income homeowners to rehabilitate their existing owner-occupied housing. - HSS-3 Renter-occupied Housing Rehabilitation Provide financial assistance to landlords to rehabilitate housing units for rent to low- and moderate-income tenants. - HSS-4 Neighborhood Revitalization Promote and strengthen the housing stock in residential neighborhoods throughout the City and particularly in the City's West Side and other neighborhoods with high concentrations of blight. - HSS-5 Housing Education Provide more access, for low-and-moderate residents, to financial counseling, credit counseling, life skills and homeownership training.
+- HSS-1 Homeownership Assist low- and moderate-income households who wish to become homeowners by providing down payment assistance, closing cost assistance, and providing housing counseling training. - HSS-2 Owner-occupied Housing Rehabilitation - Provide financial assistance to low- and moderate-income homeowners to rehabilitate their existing owner-occupied housing. - HSS-3 Renter-occupied Housing Rehabilitation - Provide financial assistance to landlords to rehabilitate housing units for rent to low- and moderate-income tenants. - HSS-4 Neighborhood Revitalization Promote and strengthen the housing stock in residential neighborhoods throughout the City and particularly in the City's West Side and other neighborhoods with high concentrations of blight. - HSS-5 Housing Education Provide more access, for low-and-moderate residents, to financial counseling, credit counseling, life skills and homeownership training. - HSS-6 Housing Construction Increase the supply of decent, safe, sound, and accessible housing that is affordable to homebuyers and renters in the community through rehabilitation of vacant buildings and new construction.

-Homeless Strategy (High Priority)
+Homeless Strategy - (High Priority)